LGBTQ rights in Hungary: 2025 Pride ban

-In March 2025, Hungary passed a law banning LGBTQ Pride events and permitting authorities to use facial recognition software to identify those attending such events.
-The law sparked a protest outside parliament which was attended by several thousand.
+In March 2025, the Hungarian government passed legislation making it illegal to organize or participate in a public assembly that promotes homosexuality or gender changes to minors in violation of the child protection law.
+The legislation was intended as a legal basis to prohibit pride parades and similar events, and permitted authorities to use facial recognition software to identify those attending such events.
+The law sparked a protest outside Parliament which was attended by several thousand.
 The protesters chanted anti-government slogans and staged a blockade of the Margaret Bridge over the Danube, blocking traffic and disregarding police instructions to leave the area.